 Brand value – everyone wants it, however, only few are able to achieve it.
 The subject of “brand value” holds a significant position amongst marketers, executives, and entrepreneurs.
 Let’s discuss what makes a brand unique, and how it is evaluated.

 In almost all of my posts I was talking about the stressful side of the IT – the long hours, end user issues, migrations, midnight calls and the like.
 But if everything is that bad, why are we still working in IT support?
 Of course, there is the good side of the story!
 Here is my take on what we love to work in IT support.

 Surely your team struggled hard and made things happen.
 You cannot say “this is what you get paid for” and just leave – you cannot keep your IT staff that way.
 They happily followed you, reached their goals and it is time for you to show your appreciation to recognize their contribution.
 Here are some ways you can recognize your team.

-I read a couple of books about application user experiences and I am still amazed to see the user experience is still ignored today (if you did not read it yet, I strongly recommend the Alan Cooper’s classic The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity.
+I read a couple of books about application user experiences and I am still amazed to see the user experience is still ignored today.
 Ease of use and user experience is at the bottom of the list in development practices while deadline and feature list tops the list.
 This approach results in lengthy, fruitless, never-ending meetings to discuss why “the excellent app” is not gaining traction among the users.
 Let’s see how enterprise application developers overcome such a result easily.

 Data breaches are becoming regular news – from mid-sized businesses to large enterprises, everybody is taking some hit.
 Your company may be small, even a small family business but you are not safe either.
 From one person shops to large enterprises everybody has to keep an eye on the security issues.